felttl/cryptoFolder/README.md

 ### to encrypt

-1 folder location on the disk as input
+1 folder location on the disk as input<br>
 1 folder (folder is encrypted but not his name) as output

 ### to decrypt

-1 folder encrypted as input
+1 folder encrypted as input<br>
 1 folder decrypted as output

 that's all